Theme Park Ticket Prices Compared 2026: Cheapest Parks

 Universal Orlando

 That's a big deal.
-At $65 per day for four parks, Universal's multi-day value actually beats Disney World on a per-park basis.
+At about $93 per day for four parks, Universal's multi-day value still beats Disney World on a per-park basis.
 And the addition of Epic Universe — with its Nintendo, Harry Potter, and How to Train Your Dragon worlds — makes Universal a legitimate week-long destination for the first time.

 SeaWorld Orlando